geektcp/geektcp/readme.md

 ### about
-Warmane's next realm will span three expansions, starting at the very beginning.
+Okwow's next realm will span three expansions, starting at the very beginning.
 More information availablehere.